 It is important to have properly functioning equipment because it will increase performance, confidence, and reliability in the results.
 It also lowers repair costs and increases service life.

-Efficient equipment management can be achieved by: installation, calibration, maintenance, and troubleshooting and validation.
+Efficient equipment management can be achieved by: installation, calibration, maintenance, troubleshooting, and validation.

 – Purchasing and Inventory